elreydetoda/packer-kali_linux/README.md

 * [ ] Create different kali box automations (i.e. with empire and other frameworks)
 * [ ] docs...eventually :D
 * [ ] different virtualization platforms (virtualbox)

+## Footnotes

+[1] KALI LINUX ™ is a trademark of Offensive Security.
+This repo is not the official implementation of Vagrant and Kali.
+You can find that [here](https://gitlab.com/kalilinux/build-scripts/kali-vagrant/)